Welcome to today's edition of the Rush 24-7 podcast.

 But we don't have a large enough list.

-As factories close or move, those calls most likely will grow more intense, the calls for closing a dealership, in part because members of Congress uh will have a hard time explaining to constituents how the government could own 70% of a company and still have no control over deciding which factories stay open or which are closed.
+As factories close or move, those calls most likely will grow more intense, the calls for closing a dealership, in part because members of Congress will have a hard time explaining to constituents how the government could own 70% of a company and still have no control over deciding which factories stay open and which are closed.

-That's a that's BS.
+That's BS.

 It is Obama that's choosing.